 While we work hard to provide accurate and up to date information that we think you will find relevant, CreditMashup does not and cannot guarantee that any information provided is complete and makes no representations or warranties in connection thereto, nor to the accuracy or applicability thereof.
 Here is a list of our partners who offer products that we have affiliate links for.

-The good news is most negative items on credit reports can be disputed.
-And, there are two different sources where negative credit can be disputed — the creditor and the credit reporting agencies.
+There are two different sources where negative credit can be disputed — the creditor and the credit reporting agencies.
 Both sources require two very different strategies.

 Credit scores generated by FICO use a mathematical formula which examines your credit report information and puts it into a 3-digit numerical number ranging from 300 to 850.
 While it remains a mystery as to exactly what makes up a credit score, we do know 35% of your credit score is determined by payment history.